commercialhaskell/stack/doc/build_command.md

 all of them, please use `stack build --help`.
 Some particularly convenient ones worth mentioning here since they compose well with the rest of the build system as described:

+### The `stack build --[no-]copy-bins` flag

+Default: Disabled

+Set the flag to enable copying binaries to Stack's local binary directory (see `stack path --local-bin`).
+The `stack install` synonym sets this flag.

+### The `stack build --[no-]copy-compiler-tool` flag

+Default: Disabled

+Set the flag to enable copying binaries of targets to Stack's compiler tools binary directory (see `stack path --compiler-tools-bin`).

 ### The `stack build --coverage` flag